mun-lang/book/src/ch02-04-extern-fn.md

 <span class="caption">Listing 2-1: Random bool in Mun</span>

-The `random` function is marked as an `extern` function which means it must be provide to the runtime when loading this library.
+The `random` function is marked as an `extern` function, which means that it must be provided to the runtime when loading this library.

 First building the above code as `main.munlib` and then trying to load the library in Rust using: